Blog Layout

 DAY 18 - GEELONG to YASS (BLD)

 Sunday 30th March: Disembarking the Spirit of Tasmania at the Quay in Geelong we head off to breakfast.
-After breakfast we head through to Wangaratta to break for lunch before continuing to Yass for our overnight stay.
+After breakfast head through to Wangaratta to break for lunch before continuing to Yass for our overnight stay.

 Stay: Thunderbird Motel, Yass